ikmb/gwas-qc/Readme.md

 1. Get the example dataset: https://raw.githubusercontent.com/ikmb/gwas-qc/master/example.tar.gz
    - Note that the example also contains files that will not be used by the QC, but for later marker association testing
+   - The example dataset is a subset of the 1000 Genomes Project, using 2504 samples with randomized sex and phenotype, and 50,000 randomly-selected variants
 3. Unpack it in your home folder: `tar xvaf example.tar.gz -C $HOME; cd $HOME/example`
 4. Launch the pipeline: `nextflow run -c pipeline.config ikmb/gwas-qc`
 5. (optional) use the QC output directly as input to the [Association Testing Pipeline](https://github.com/ikmb/gwas-assoc)